adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 simple csv parser.
 The parser contains a single function that takes the file path of the csv document and a reference to a vec4 array where the appropriate data is assigned.

+I did originally plan to read in all sprite data from the same csv file.
+This proved tricky due to the way invaderers_app.h relies on it's enum for indicies.
+Placing variables such as 'num_borders' in the csv would mean that they could not be static constants and thus would not be able to be used to calculate the 'last_border_sprite' index.

+This in itself isn't a big issue as you could simulate the latter half of the enum with a struct and function that calculates the index values based on the one that came before.
+However num_sprites would not be able to be used to declare the sprites array, which would likely mean needing to use a dynamic array instead.

+I would be interested to hear if Andy has an idea of an elegant solution to this problem that I may have missed that wouldn't require using a different type of array or rewriting large portions of the program's code.

-I needed to ignore various data when parsing the csv file such as identification words and newline characters.
-Due to the format of my csv file's data, I also needed to place a delimiting comma at the end of all rows that contained the full four values.
+I needed to ignore specific data when parsing the csv file.
+Identification words and newline characters for example.
+Due to the format of my csv file's data, I also needed to place a delimiting comma at the end of all rows that contained all full four values.

-To provide greater flexibility I padded out any row with fewer than four values with zeros.
+To provide the function with greater flexibility I padded out any row with fewer than four values with zeros.

 ####Sprite Setup - .\invaderers_app.h - sprite_setup()
 After reading all the csv data I use an array to initialise all the sprites.